 The PRS sling can be ordered with no buckles at all if that is what the shooter desires.

-The Marine Corps has practised shooting from a tripod for many years with the sling attached to a carabiner on the belt and recently more people have begun using and practising shooting using this method.
+The Marine Corps has practiced shooting from a tripod for many years with the sling attached to a carabiner on the belt and recently more people have begun using and practicing shooting using this method.
 On the PRS has a heavy duty loop made out of the webbing that is in between the buckles.
 The loop is sewn in a way that prevents it from collapsing so it will stay open to allow the shooter to quickly unbuckle the sling from the tail at the back of the sling and clip the loop into a carabiner on the belt.
 There is enough adjustment range when clipped into a carabiner that this allows the shooter to shoot from a tripod or transition to many different shooting positions by loosening or tightening the sling as needed.

 The 1-1/2” webbing on the adjustment section of the sling does not have the buckle sewn in in either the Fastex nor the Cobra buckle version.
 This to allow the user to simply cut off and re-melt the webbing should it be determined that that much adjustment range is not needed.